Too Hot (Kool & the Gang song)

 "Too Hot" is a song recorded by the American band Kool & the Gang for their first Platinum-selling 1979 album Ladies' Night.
 It was written by George Brown and Kool & the Gang and produced by Eumir Deodato and Kool & the Gang.

-The Gold certified single reached number five on the US US Billboard Hot 100 and number three on Billboards R&B survey in the spring of 1980.
+The Gold certified single reached number five on the US Billboard Hot 100 and number three on Billboards R&B survey in early 1980.

 Record World said that the song "offers a midtempo pace with delightful keyboards & vocals."

 Track listing

 De-Lite Records - DE-802 - 6168.772: